Membership terms and conditions

 in each case, based on your eligible purchases.

-When we use the words “eligible purchases”, we mean that when you buy certain products and services from us, we’ll pay a Personal Member Reward to you and/or a Community Member Reward to your community.
-It depends on which of our businesses you’re buying from.
+When we use the words “eligible purchases”, we mean that when you bought certain products and services from us before 24 January 2024, we paid a Personal Member Reward to you and/or a Community Member Reward to your community.
+It depends on which of our businesses you bought from.

 When we use the words “local cause”, we mean a registered charity (or other organisation) which benefits a local community and is looking to raise money to deliver a project in line with the criteria of the Local Community Fund.